LukasHoste/course-linux-essentials/docs/a-introductory/03-the-command-line/README.md

 **Linux harbors some hidden files which are not automatically listed when executing `ls`.
 Find out how to list hidden files.
 How can we recognize hidden files?**

-hidden files can be printed by using ls -a or ls --all
+hidden files can be printed by using ls -a or ls --all, hidden files can be recognized by the . before the file name.
+For example .ssh/

 ### ✅ The man command